Anthonypaige/investnurenergy/src/content/post/what-is-the-high-efficiency-electric-home-rebate-act.md

 Wondering how these provisions apply to you?
 [Rewiring America's IRA Calculator](https://investinyourenergy.com) is a valuable tool to check your eligibility for HEEHRA and the rest of the Inflation Reduction Act.
 By entering specific details about your home and energy usage, you can get an estimate of the potential rebates and annual savings you could enjoy.

 If not covered by HEERA, you’ll more than likely be eligible for the broader Energy Efficient Home Improvement Credit 25C.
-Visit [Energy Efficient Home Upgrades.com](investinyourenergy.com/energy-efficient-home-upgrades) to learn more.
+Visit [Energy Efficient Home Upgrades](energy-efficient-home-upgrades) to learn more.

 Also, many of these items can also be eligible for state rebates, allowing you to stack them.
-Check the [Database of State Incentives for Renewables & Efficiency](www.dsireusa.org) for your eligibility for state-level rebates.
+Check the [Database](www.dsireusa.org) of State Incentives for Renewables & Efficiency] for your eligibility for state-level rebates.

 #### **Conclusion**